 An employer can use a ‘leave year’ or an ‘accrual’ system to work out how much leave their staff should get.

-An employer must usually tell their staff the dates of their statutory leave year as soon as they start working, eg it might run from 1 January to 31 December.
+An employer should tell their staff the dates of their statutory leave year as soon as they start working, for example, it might run from 1 January to 31 December.

 Workers must take their statutory leave during this time.
-If a leave year isn’t set out in a contract then it will start:
+If a leave year is not set out in a contract then it will start:

-- on the 1st day of a new job (if started after 1 October 1998)
+- on the first day of a new job (if started after 1 October 1998)